What are the enrollment requirements?

 What is Embark Education’s academic year calendar?

-What does it mean that “founding families” are tuition free and what will tuition be in the future?
+I heard “founding families were tuition free?”
+What does that mean?
+Will there ever be tuition and what will tuition be in the future?

 Future tuition will be kept as minimal as possible and proceeds from Framework and Pinwheel will supplement or ideally mitigate completely the education expenses and need for tuition.